-The dormer on the front roof slope would be larger than the dormer to the rear given the wider frontage of the property.
-The front dormer would measure 4.5m in width, 2.1m in height with a flat roofed design, whilst the dormer to the rear would measure 3.3m in width, 2.1m in height and also with a flat roofed design.
+The front dormer would measure 2.2m in width and 2m in height to the pitch of the roof, whilst the dormer to the rear would measure 3.3m in width, 2.1m in height and with a flat roofed design.
 Materials proposed are natural slate for the front and cheeks with UPVC window frames.